Villa d'Este

 Jets a water column high into the air.

-History in brief: Villa d'Este was built for Cardinal Ippolito II d'Este in the mid 1500s.
-Then slowly deteriorated through neglect and plundering.
+Villa d'Este was built for Cardinal Ippolito II d'Este in the mid 1500s.
+It then slowly deteriorated through neglect and plundering.
 Restoration began in the 1800s and is all but completed today.